Public goods game: Rational choice theory

-Previous studies have demonstrated the role of behavioural economics - particularly personality traits- and their influence on player's behaviour.
+Previous studies have demonstrated the role of behavioural economics—particularly personality traits—and their influence on players' behaviour.
 However, minimal studies are investigating the role of rationality in player's decision making.
 Applying rational choice theory to public goods games offers benefits in understanding the contributions players are willing to make and the trends that arise across players and their behaviour.
 A study that explored this found that rationality has a statistically significant effect on the public goods game.
 Furthermore, the study found that rational individuals are more likely to contribute fewer resources to public goods.

 Pareto optimality in the public goods games

-As there is a nash equilibrium established in the linear public goods games, there are opportunities to create a Pareto optimal allocation.
+As there is a Nash equilibrium established in the linear public goods games, there are opportunities to create a Pareto optimal allocation.
 Michael Pickhardt began research into applications of the linear public goods games and their relationship to Pareto optimal allocations.
 His findings evidenced that smaller groups in the public goods games are more likely to have higher optimal ratios over the total ratios.
-This finding demonstrates the applicability of Pareto optimality in understanding the provision of public goods in the Public Good game.
+This finding demonstrates the applicability of Pareto optimality in understanding the provision of public goods in the public goods game.
 The conclusions drawn from these findings show the impacts teams have on workplace projects and their ability to meet the overall requirements of their task.

 Incentives in the public goods game

-Incentives are fundamental in the Public Goods games as they provide an opportunity to understand the decisions and actions of the players.
+Incentives are fundamental in the public goods game as they provide an opportunity to understand the decisions and actions of the players.
 Examples of incentives may include financial, economic, and incentives or negative responses such as punishment.
 The type of incentive offered varies across organisations.
 An example includes donations made to support a corporate social responsibility initiative of a company.

-The incentives in the Public Goods games also offer benefits in understanding the decisions behind an individual choosing to cooperate.
+The incentives in the public goods game also offer benefits in understanding the decisions behind an individual choosing to cooperate.
 A study exploring the role of social incentives discussed that donations made to charities increase the cooperation between players when in one-shot public goods games.
 Through a different lens, negative incentives also influence the behaviour and decisions of the players.
 As punishment is often an incentive in the public goods games, it impacts the cooperation of others in the public goods games.
 A study conducted by Ernst Fehr and Simon Gachter found that contributions are often higher with punishment than those made without punishment.